SillyTavern/SillyTavern-Docs/Usage/Core Concepts/chatfilemanagement.md

 You can change this by clicking the pencil icon and typing in a new name.

-This will break links between bookmarks related to that chat.
+Note that this will break links to that chat from checkpoints (since they are linked by chat file name).